GabyGold67/ButtonToSwitch_AVR/README.md

 - [02_DbncdDlydMPBttn_1e](https://wokwi.com/projects/414328756881033217)

 ---

 # LtchMPBttn class
-This is an **Abstract Class** meaning that no object can be instantiated from it.
+This is an **Abstract Class** (meaning that no object can be instantiated from it).
 The members defined are meant to be available for the LtchMPBttn **subclasses** instantiated objects, and define common behavior for all the "Latched Button Subclasses".
  ## **Latched DD-MPBs** are MPBs whose distinctive characteristic is that models switches that keep the ON state since the moment the input signal is stable (debouncing + Delay process), and keeps the ON state after the MPB is released and until an event un-latches them, setting them free to go back to the **Off State**.
  The un-latching mechanisms include but are not limited to:
  - Same MPB presses